 In most cases, these loans only consist of a few hundred dollars, so they are easy to pay off for most borrowers.
 Since CB loans are specifically designed for people with bad or no credit, you do not need to have a good credit score to be eligible for the loan; some lenders do not even do a credit check before issuing their credit builder loans.
 However, in most cases, the borrower will have to demonstrate that he or she has the income required to consistently make monthly loan payments.

 Do Credit Builder Loans Work?

 Credit builder loans can be helpful to improve credit in many cases.
 Making consistent payments to a lender as you repay the loan helps build your payment history, which constitutes about 35 percent of your credit score.
-However, if you are consistently late (over 30 days delinquent) on repaying your credit builder loan, or continue to make late payments on other bills, you won’t likely see any major improvements in your credit score; it may even get worth.
-Additionally, if you have other credit issues, such as excessive amounts of debt, a credit builder loan may not make much of a difference either.
+However, if you are consistently late (over 30 days delinquent) on repaying your CB loan, or continue to make late payments on other bills, you won’t likely see any major improvements in your credit score; it may even get worse.
+Additionally, if you have other credit issues, such as excessive amounts of debt, a CB loan may not make much of a difference either.